epfl-ada-2018/project-pizzafels/README.md

 3) Predictions of the number of accidents using machine learning techniques.
 4) Recommendations to the government/the cantons.

+## Data Story

+Our data Story was made with `Jekyll`and can be found [here](https://www.bfs.admin.ch/bfs/en/home.assetdetail.1400701.html)

 ## Contributions
 Adrien: Correlations research and profiles analysis, Data Story.
 Clément: Data cleaning, Predictions analysis, Set up the Data Story.